crazy-max/csgo-server-launcher/docker/README.md

 $ docker-compose up -d             # start csgo
 ```

-If you don't use compose :
+If you don't use compose:

 ```bash
 $ docker stop csgo